Stereotypes of white Americans: Academic studies

-An early study of stereotypes of white people found in works of fiction which were written by African-American authors was conducted by African-American sociologist Tilman C. Cothran in 1950.
-White Americans were commonly viewed as feeling superior to African Americans, harboring hatred for Blacks, being brutish, impulsive, or mean, having a sense of pride, and anti-Semitic beliefs.
-In another study on stereotypes in 1951, Cothran observed that the black lower and upper classes at that time had the least favorable stereotypes about white people, and the black middle class the most favorable.
+An early study of stereotypes of white people found in works of fiction which were written by Black authors was conducted by African-American sociologist Tilman C. Cothran in 1950.
+White Americans were commonly viewed as feeling superior to Black people, harboring hatred for Black people, being brutish, impulsive, or mean, having a sense of pride, and antisemitic beliefs.
+In another study on stereotypes in 1951, Cothran observed that the Black lower and upper classes at that time had the least favorable stereotypes about white people, and the Black middle class the most favorable.

-In a 1972 study, American whites were stereotyped as "materialistic and pleasure loving" when compared with Asian and African Americans.
+In a 1972 study, American white people were stereotyped as "materialistic and pleasure loving" when compared with Asian and Black Americans.
 In a study among college students of different races in 1982, White Americans were described as materialistic, ambitious, intelligent, conventional, industrious, and conservative.
-The study's author noted that the white stereotype had decreased in favorability over the years while the black stereotype had increased.
+The study's author noted that the white stereotype had decreased in favorability over the years while the Black stereotype had increased.

 A 2013 University of Michigan study of stereotypes that American people of color believed people had about white women found that white women were perceived as "attractive, blonde, ditsy, shallow, privileged, sexually available, and appearance focused," and that these stereotypes matched American media portrayals of white women.

-In a 2018 study of children of different races, six year olds chose photos of white men as being "really smart" over photos of white women or black and brown people.
+In a 2018 study of children of different races, six year olds chose photos of white men as being "really smart" over photos of white women or Black people.

-Negative portrayals of specific groups of white people
+Negative portrayals of white people

 As the social definition of "white people" has changed over the years, studies have shown that members of different races, ethnicities, and nationalities have different stereotypes of white people.
 Before the 1980s, ethnic groups such as the Irish, Italians, Armenians, and Polish people were portrayed in popular media and culture in a negative fashion.
 Stereotypes of West Virginians and Alabamians include incest and inbreeding.
-Poor whites in the Appalachian region have often been stereotyped as hillbillies.
+Poor white people in the Appalachian region have often been stereotyped as hillbillies.
 White Hispanic and Latino Americans are often overlooked by the U.S. mass media, and frequently, American social perceptions incorrectly give the terms Hispanic or Latino a racial value, usually mixed-race, such as Mestizo, while they, in turn, are overrepresented in the U.S. Hispanic mass media, are admired by it, and shape social perceptions of Hispanic and Latino Americans.

 Serial killers are often stereotyped to be white males.
+In horror films, rural white Americans are often depicted as inbred, malevolent, and brutal murderers, a characterization commonly referred to as the "hillbilly horror" trope.